And what does ‘relevant’ work experience really mean when you’re applying for your CFA charter?

 What happens if your CFA work experience is rejected?

-In this case, you will be a CFA Institute affiliate member with a “charter pending” status.
-You still have all the benefits of a CFA Institute membership except the right to vote.
+While you wait to earn your CFA charter, you can also choose to apply for a CFA Institute affiliate membership with a “charter pending” status.
+That way, you can still have all the benefits of a CFA Institute membership and local society networking, except the right to vote.

 From there, you can work towards getting into a role where your duties directly affect the investment decision-making process.
 Then, reapply after reaching the minimum of 4,000 hours in 3 years requirement.